sucansa/pdsnd_github/README.md

 Various user input is used to display the user specific results
 ### Files used
 Data files used in this project are:
-Chicago csv, Washington csv and New york city csv data files
+Chicago csv, Washington csv and New york city csv data files.
+But they are added to .gitignore files.
 ### Credits
 Udacity inspired me